 Dragon is a free-flying spacecraft designed to deliver both cargo and people to orbiting destinations.
 It is the only spacecraft currently flying that is capable of returning significant amounts of cargo to Earth.
 The Dragon vehicle has two variants, cargo, and crew.
-Both capsules return to Earth and splashdown in the Pacific and Atlantic oceans respectively.
-SpaceX then uses ships to recover and return them to land for re-use.
+Both capsules return to Earth and splashdown in the Atlantic ocean.
+SpaceX uses a fleet of ships to recover and return the capsules to land for re-use.

-Under the Commerical Resupply Services contract for NASA, Cargo Dragon is launched to and from the International Space Station supplying it with resources and equipment.
-The Dragon capsule is unique among other currently-flying spacecraft in that it can return a large amount of cargo back to Earth.
-SpaceX deploys a ship named NRC Quest to recover the capsule and its cargo from the Pacific Ocean.
+From 2010 to 2020, Dragon 1 flew to and from International Space Station supplying it with resources and equipment.
+The Dragon capsule was, and still is, unique among other currently-flying spacecraft in that it can return a large amount of cargo back to Earth.
+SpaceX deployed a recovery ship named NRC Quest to retrieve the capsule and its cargo from the Pacific Ocean, following splashdown.

-NRC Quest is a platform supply vessel that has been modified by SpaceX to have a protective tent, crane, communications equipment and a lifting frame that allows it to recover the capsule from the water.
+NRC Quest is a platform supply vessel that was modified by SpaceX to Dragon recovery operations.
+The vessel has a crane, communications equipment and a lifting frame that allows it to recover the capsule from the water.

-Ahead of splashdown, NRC Quest will be dispatched for the Port of Los Angeles and wait near the pre-determined landing zone.
-After Dragon lands, the ship will move in and recover the capsule.
-Smaller fast-approach vessels are deployed to pick up the parachutes from the ocean surface and assist in maneuvering the capsule.
+Ahead of splashdown, NRC Quest was dispatched from the Port of Los Angeles and waited near the pre-determined landing zone.
+After Dragon landed, the ship moved in to recover the capsule.
+Smaller fast-approach vessels were deployed to collect the parachutes from the ocean surface and assist in manoeuvring the capsule.

-Dragon is often filled with time-sensitive NASA experiments.
-As soon as the capsule has been recovered, NRC Quest will immediately head for the Port of Los Angeles so that the experiments can be quickly handed over to NASA.
+As soon as the capsule was recovered, NRC Quest would immediately sail towards the the Port of Los Angeles so that the experiments can be quickly handed over to NASA.